Diabetes and gum disease

 Any type of infection may cause blood sugar levels to rise.
 This includes periodontal disease.
 If the infection is treated successfully, your blood sugar may go down as a result, and you may need less medicine to control your diabetes.

-To find out more about periodontal treatment please call us on 020 7247 7400 to speak with our friendly team or fill out our contact form.
+If you would like to find out more about diabetes and the effect on gum and periodontal health please call us to speak with our friendly team or fill out our contact form.